Cumulocity-IoT/cumulocity-device-chart-widget/README.md

 ##  Overview

 This is an Angular 8 widget, which is designed to display the chart based on the device specific inventory data.

-To deliver the expected functionality one need to set/select the following configuration parameters:
- 1. Group by(required),
- 2. Value(Optional)
- 3. Legend (select - Top/Left)
- 4. Device/Group (select)

 By Default, the chart displays the count for each type of selected Managed object parameter as a group value and it also displays the value sum for the selected value parameter.

 The widget also comes with an inbuilt color picker, which helps one to customize chart/border colors.
-The Device chart can be used to display Alarm Chart and Firmware Chart.
  The charts available include
  * Vertical Bar Chart